TheJacksonLaboratory/SAMPLER/README.md

 X is the WSI feature matrix where rows are tiles and columns are features. pers are the percentiles that comprise SAMPLER represenations.
 We used ten deciles, i.e., pers=[5,15,25,...,95], but higher/lower resolutions can be considered.
 If you have the SAMPLER package installed (or copied) SAMPLER.SAMPLERrep(X) computes the SAMPLER represenation.

-We have provided a Jupyter notebook provides example for computing SAMPLER represeantions from tile features, building SAMPLER-based predictive models, and generating SAMPLER attention maps at https://zenodo.org/records/10346576.
+We have provided a Jupyter notebook example for computing SAMPLER represeantions from tile features, building SAMPLER-based predictive models, and generating SAMPLER attention maps at https://zenodo.org/records/10346576.

 # References